luisrodri97/TFM_Personalized_Routes/README.md

 #### `network_analysis_experiments`
 -------------------------

 This notebook introduces and describes the data that is used to obtain the routes and map representations.
-The data the notebook uses are the `shapefiles` of Barcelona.
-However, It's also available the `shapefile` of New York city, London and Madrid.
+The data the notebook uses are the `shapefiles` and `spatial graphs` of Barcelona.
+However, this same type of data is also available for New York city, London and Madrid.

 #### `route_algorithm`